Corporate Governance Guidelines

 It is the policy of the Board that the Nominating and Corporate Governance Committee consider both recommendations and nominations for candidates to the Board from stockholders so long as such recommendations and nominations comply with the Company’s Certificate of Incorporation and Bylaws and applicable laws, including the SEC Rules.
 Stockholders may recommend director nominees for consideration by the Nominating and Corporate Governance Committee by writing to the Secretary of the Company and providing the information required in the Company’s Bylaws.
 Following verification of the stockholder status of the person submitting the recommendation, all properly submitted recommendations will be promptly brought to the attention of the Nominating and Corporate Governance Committee.
 Stockholders who desire to nominate persons directly for election to the Board at the Company’s annual meeting of stockholders must meet the deadlines and other requirements set forth in the Company’s Bylaws and the SEC Rules.

 - Director Service on Other Boards

-Directors should advise the Nominating and Corporate Governance Committee, the CEO and the General Counsel of their intention to accept an invitation to join the board of directors of any public, private, profit or non-profit organization, and whether the board service is in a formal or advisory capacity.
+Directors should advise the Nominating and Corporate Governance Committee, the CEO and the Secretary of their intention to accept an invitation to join the board of directors of any public, private, profit or non-profit organization, and whether the board service is in a formal or advisory capacity.
 This will help enable the Company to assure that applicable reporting and other legal requirements are met.
 Generally, directors who also serve as executive officers of public companies should not serve on more than two public company boards (including the Company), and other directors should not serve on more than five public company boards (including the Company).
 Directors should not serve on the board, or serve as an officer, of any company that may cause a significant conflict of interest with their service as a member of the Board.